 "12.
 Transitional Provisions

 12.1.
-Contracting Parties applying this UN Regulation shall continue to accept type approvals of tyres approved before 1 September 2019 according to this UN Regulation and not meeting the requirements in paragraph 3.1.13.
+As from the official date of entry into force of Supplement xx to the original version of this Regulation, no Contracting Party shall refuse to grant or accept UN type approvals according to Supplement xx to the original version of this Regulation.

 12.2.
-As from 1 September 2019, Contracting Parties applying this UN Regulation shall grant new UN type approvals only if the tyre type to be approved meets the requirements of paragraph 3.1.13."]"
+As from 1 September 2019, Contracting Parties applying this UN Regulation shall grant new UN type approvals only if the tyre type to be approved meets the requirements of paragraph 3.1.13."

+12.3.
+Contracting Parties applying this UN Regulation shall continue to accept type approvals of tyres granted before 1 September 2019 according to this UN Regulation and not meeting the requirements in paragraph 3.1.13."